-PSY 211 - Elementary Statistics (4.0)
+PSY 211 - Elementary Statistics (3.0)

-Prerequisite: Level IB placement on the Basic Math Skills Inventory or MATH 098 (p.
-152) or equivalent mathematics background.
-Not open to students who have received credit for ECMG 212 (p.
-123), MATH 112 (p.
-153) or SOC 261 (p.
-175).
+Prerequisite: Level IB placement on the Basic Math Skills Inventory or MATH 098 or equivalent mathematics background.
+Not open to students who have received credit for ECMG 212, MATH 112 or SOC 261.
 Statistical methods, including frequency distributions and graphing, averages, measures of variability and correlation, t-tests, analysis of variance and several distribution-free tests.
 Examples are drawn from the social, behavioral and biological sciences.

-PYSO 221 - Social Gerontology (4.0)
+PYSO 221 - Social Gerontology (3.0)